xunker/multi_zip/README.md

 ## Installation

-Do the standard dance: Either add `gem 'multi_zip` to your Gemfile or run `gem install multi_zip`.
+Do the standard dance: Either add `gem 'multi_zip'` to your Gemfile or run `gem install multi_zip`.

 __IMPORTANT NEXT STEP:__ You will also need a zip backend gem installed and